 Appearances: 258 (258/0) Goals: 47

-A genuinely two-footed player, Anderson was an elegant runner who liked to weave his way down the wing before delivering pin-point crosses for the centre-forward.
-He continued to play regularly and was part of the 1961-62 Ellis Stuttard side that swept aside West Ham in an FA Cup Third Round tie, before losing to the eventual winners Tottenham in the next round.
-That season the team finished fifth in the Second Division, making Anderson unique in that he played a part in both of the sides that secured the highest post-war finishes in the club's history.
+A genuinely two-footed player, Anderson was an elegant runner who liked to weave his way down the wing before delivering pinpoint crosses for the centre-forward.
+He continued to play regularly and was part of the 1961-62 Ellis Stuttard side that swept aside West Ham United in the FA Cup 3rd Round tie, before losing 5-1 to eventual double-winners Tottenham Hotspur, in the next round, at Home Park.
+He remains the club's last scorer against Spurs as they became an infrequent opponent subsequently.
+That season, the team finished fifth in the Second Division, making Anderson unique in that he played a part in both of the sides that secured the highest post-war finishes in the club's history.

 YOUR CONTRIBUTION